 Pilots referred to the air strikes directed against areas covered by dense jungle as “jungle-busting raids” or “monkey-killing raids.”
 This was because the pilots doubted the raids killed anything but trees and forest creatures.
 Yet, the raids over forested regions of South Vietnam did affect people.
 For example, the South Vietnamese peasants who resided along the coastal plain close to the timbered foothills traveled into the forest fringe to harvest timber for the production of charcoal and for building materials.
 The Vietcong and North Vietnamese hid in those same hills.
 Knowing the Vietcong had base camps near the coastal plain, the Americans laid down a great deal of ordnance on those areas.
 The bombing of the foothills made it dangerous for the rural population to acquire wood.
-As a result, as the air campaign ratcheted up, South Vietnam’s poor increasingly built their houses with sheet metal, discarded U.S. plywood, crate wood, flattened beer cans, and plastic sheeting.
+As a result, South Vietnam’s poor increasingly built their houses with sheet metal, discarded U.S. plywood, crate wood, flattened beer cans, and plastic sheeting.

 At higher elevations in the highlands, American planes often targeted river valleys because the Communists utilized the flat terrain of the interior valleys to move men and supplies across the otherwise hilly landscape.
 Hill peoples, who were referred to collectively as the Montagnards, depended on those same valleys as transportation routes, sites for agricultural production, and areas for the placement of village settlements.
 In seeking to interdict the enemy, the Americans bombed regions vital to the Montagnards, a group the United States needed as allies in its war against the Vietcong.